osungmin/gems_aod/README.md

-# Use of GEMS AOD data for estimating ground-level particulate matter concentrations in South Korea
+# Use of GEMS AOD data to estimate ground-level particulate matter concentrations in South Korea

-Our study aims to estimate ground-level PM10/PM2.5 at ungauged points in South Korea using GEMS AOD satellite data
+Our study aims to estimate ground-level PM10/PM2.5 in South Korea using GEMS AOD satellite data

 # GEMS AOD satellite data